ivantcholakov/starter-public-edition-5/README.md

 ### Web-assets

 Fomantic-UI CSS/JS framework is used in this application starter, although there is no restriction on what you would desire to use.
-But these big resources need effort for intallation and upgrade, Gulp/Webpack and etc. package managers from the Javascript world might be annoying burden for a PHP-developer.
-In order to make this matter easier a web-asset compilator has been impremented, it uses internally the corresponding renderers that were previouly mentioned.
-First, the compiler's tasks must be specified by names, see the configuration file platform/common/Config/AssetsCompile.php .
+But these big resources need efforts for intallation and upgrade, Gulp/Webpack and etc. package managers from the Javascript world might be annoying burden for a PHP-developer.
+In order to make this matter easier, a web-asset compilator has been implemented, it uses internally the corresponding renderers that were previouly descibed.
+First, the compiler's tasks must be specified by names, see the configuration file platform/common/Config/AssetsCompile.php.
 A simple example:

 ```php